Stingray Juicebox: MTV2 under Craig Media

-As PunchMuch

-After the sale, MTV Networks chose to terminate its licensing agreement with Craig due to a clause in the contract allowing it to end it if a change in control occurred.
-CHUM was required to pay CAD$10 million in licensing fees to MTV Networks for the time remaining in their contract.
-The contract termination also meant that MTV Networks was no longer able to retain interest in the channel.
+MuchMusic owner CHUM Limited would file a complaint with the CRTC over MTV2 Canada, accusing the service of violating its CRTC licence by devoting over 60% of its programming to music videos.
+CHUM also accused Craig of using its promise of a pop music channel service as a backdoor to gain approval for a channel that would encroach on MuchMusic's protected format.
+Craig disputed the allegations, and this channel operated similarly to the contemporary hit radio format.

+According to CHUM's complaint, Craig operated MTV2 as a general interest music video service, rather than a narrower "pop" channel as it was licensed and it also stated that it must air "less than 95% of music video clips broadcast on the channel" of pop music videos.
+The CRTC would then order Craig Media to address these shortcomings.

+CHUM acquisition and relaunch as PunchMuch

+CHUM's disputes over the channel were soon rendered moot when it acquired Craig Media in 2004, primarily to gain control of its A-Channel television stations in western Canada (which joined its Citytv brand).
+However, per a clause in the licensing agreement, Viacom exercised its right to pull out of the venture upon the change in ownership.
 On June 9, 2005, CHUM announced it would rebrand the channel on June 30 as PunchMuch, changing the format to an automated music video service that would allow viewers the ability to request music videos and participate in on-screen chat, polling, and other interactive participation with their mobile phone.
 MTV Canada was rebranded Razer on the same day.

 In July 2006, Bell Globemedia (later CTVglobemedia) announced that it would purchase CHUM for an estimated CAD$1.7 billion, including PunchMuch.
 The sale, also needing approval from the CRTC, was approved on June 8, 2007, with the transaction completed on June 22.
 After a three-year absence, the MTV2 brand returned in Canada when CTVglobemedia rebranded Razer as MTV2 on August 1, 2008.

 From its inception, the channel had operated as an advertiser-supported service; on August 31, 2009, PunchMuch and its sister channels MuchLoud, MuchMoreRetro, and MuchVibe all switched to commercial-free formats, while MuchMusic and MuchMoreMusic would continue to run commercials during programs.

 Ownership changed hands once again when on September 10, 2010, Bell Canada (a minority shareholder in CTVglobemedia) announced that it planned to acquire 100% interest in CTVglobemedia for a total debt and equity transaction cost of $3.2 billion CAD.
 The deal was approved by the CRTC on March 7, 2011, and was finalized on April 1 of that year, on which CTVglobemedia was rebranded Bell Media.

-As Juicebox

-PunchMuch was subsequently rebranded as Juicebox on November 17, 2011, focusing on music videos aimed at children, with an emphasis on videos aimed at preteen audiences.
-The videos on the channel were approved by a committee consisting of parents and employees, who determine the appropriateness of a specific video for the channel's target audience.
-As part of the channel's relaunch as Juicebox, CTV began airing a two-hour block of Juicebox-branded music videos on Saturday mornings, and even running commercials unlike the actual channel, later abandoned in April 2016, when they sold the service to Stingray Group.